WOA-Project/Lumia950XLPkg/README.md

 ## What can you do?

 I am too busy to write an average-user instruction.
-So if you are interested in, you are welcome to contribute to an easy instruction for all Lumia 950 XL users.
+So, if you are interested in, you are welcome to contribute to an easy instruction for all Lumia 950 XL users.

 Or you can buy me a coffee: [PayPal](https://www.paypal.com/paypalme/imbushuo).

 ## Build

-If you are familar with EDK2, you don't need to use my build script.
+If you are familiar with EDK2, you don't need to use my build script.

 - Checkout a copy of [EDK2](https://github.com/tianocore/edk2).
 Switch to `UDK2018` branch.
-Commit `49fa59e82e4c6ea798f65fc4e5948eae63ad6e07` absoultely works for you.
+Commit `49fa59e82e4c6ea798f65fc4e5948eae63ad6e07` absolutely works for you.
 - Checkout this repository under EDK2's worktree.
 - Install [Linaro AArch64 GCC toolchains](http://releases.linaro.org/components/toolchain/binaries/), my build
 script uses `gcc-linaro-7.2.1-2017.11`.
 Then untar them.
 I place everything under `/opt` directory, so I have